 Quite surprising is the rich sea life found in the Dodecanese seas.
 The rare Mediterranean seal finds refuge in the coastal caves, together with the dolphins, turtles, many varieties of fish, mollusks and crustaceans which form the rich ecosystem of the Dodecanese Sea.
 Every single island and islet is of itself a unique natural museum.
 This of course favors the development of special types of tourism.
 For example only the island of Kasos boasts 450 plant species, which is more than exist in the whole of Holland.

 The inhabitants of the islands keep to a traditionally light diet.
 They find nourishment mainly in vegetarian food (vegetables, greens), dairy foods (which are prepared even today by traditional methods), honey of exceptional quality as well as in fresh fish which are cooked according to traditional local recipes.

 Activities of the inhabitants

-The traditional occupations of the inhabitants in the Dodecanese are farming, animal farming, fishing, sponge diving and trading due to the advantaged position of the islands which lie between Europe, Asia and Mrica.
+The traditional occupations of the inhabitants in the Dodecanese are farming, animal farming, fishing, sponge diving and trading due to the advantaged position of the islands which lie between Europe, Asia and Africa.
 For the poorer islands a source of income and therefore development was the monetary exchange coming from Dodecanese emigrants and shipping.
 Today, the main activities of the inhabitants has to do with tourism.
 However, many of the traditional occupations still survive such as stone masonry, carpentry and ship building and the women have never ceased producing exceptional textiles, knitted handicrafts and embroideries.

 The European Union and the Greek government support development through special programmes, which are helping the islands to participate in the new economic reality.

-The dodecanese islands are: Agathonisi, Astypalia, northern Karpathos, Kasos, Lipsi, Megisti or Kastellorizo, Nysiros, Tilos and Halki.
+The Dodecanese islands are: Agathonisi, Astypalia, Karpathos, Kasos, Lipsi, Megisti or Kastellorizo, Nysiros, Tilos and Halki.